Company formation in Croatia

 In Croatia, most foreign investors opt for one of the limited company types.

-Most entrepreneurs choose to establish a d.o.o. companies.
+Most entrepreneurs choose to establish a d.o.o. company.
 The minimum capital deposit of approximately 2,700 EUR must be paid up in full in the process of company registration in Croatia.
-The company must have a director, this can be the owner or only shareholder and it must have Registered office address in Croatia.
+The company must have a 1 director, this can be the owner or only shareholder and it must have Registered office address in Croatia.
 However, there is a small limited liability company, called j.d.o.o. where the share capital is 1 EUR.

 Corporate Tax in Croatia